rignitc/Finger-Reader/README.md

 Designed and implemented a portable, finger-worn device to assist children and individuals with dyslexia in reading.
 Assists the user by reading out the words to which the user points.
 Also has an added mode to to detect objects to which the used points.
 The following work is presented is this project:
 1. Designing and implementing the hardware of the device.
 2. Developing the Python codes for reading assistance, utilizing the `OpenCV` library for image processing and the `Tesseract OCR engine` to extract text from images.
-3. Developing the Python codes for object recognition using the `YOLOv4 algorithm`.
+3. Developing the Python codes for object recognition using the `YOLO algorithm`.

 ## Hardware